-If you are a freelancer, you might often be asked...or you find yourself asking if you want to get an EIN (Employer Identification Number).
-You hear about it everywhere and you are not sure where to begin or how it can help you make your business finances less complicated.
+If you are a freelancer, you might be wondering whether you need to obtain an EIN (Employer Identification Number).
+You hear about it everywhere, and you are not sure where to begin or how it can help you make your business finances less complicated.

-If you worked for a long time under 1099 you might get asked to get EIN and your Social security number for tax purposes.
+If you worked for a long time under 1099, you might get asked to get your EIN and your Social security number for tax purposes.
 But do freelancers really need this?
 Is getting this number mandatory?

-Is EIN when freelancing beneficial for you?
+Is EIN beneficial for you as a freelancer?
 You might be pleasantly surprised by the response.

 Let us explain everything in this comprehensive guide on what getting an EIN means for you, how to get it, and which mistakes to avoid.

 Which business entities often use EIN?
 It is used both by companies and solopreneurs.
-Obtaining an Employer Identification Number is free and pretty easy to get - never use a third-party website to obtain this number or you are risking being scammed.
+Obtaining an Employer Identification Number is free and pretty easy to get - never use a third-party website to obtain this number, or you risk getting scammed.

-Obtaining EIN helps the IRS to get the information about your revenue gained through invoices.
-It is strictly connected to your business finances, not your personal records such as credit history, medical records, and more.
+Applying for an EIN helps IRS obtain information about your income from invoices.
+It pertains solely to your business finances, not your personal information such as credit score, medical records, and more.

 The economic situation is constantly changing for example and getting health insurance is never an easy task.
 Also, freelancers are facing the threat of getting their identity stolen, therefore getting their reputation ruined.

 Since freelancers are asked to provide their social security number when submitting the W9 or 1099 form, it increases the chances of getting their sensitive data stolen.
 Therefore getting EIN can help you decrease this risk tremendously.
 You can never be sure if your client is cautious enough about your sensitive data.